corinnt/dripseq-peaks/README.md

 4. Add the `/tools` directory to the environment variable:
 <!--- Make code --->
     export my_variable=my_value
+Or is this what's at the top of the file?
 [TODO: details under "Passing environment variables to a batch job"](https://docs.ccv.brown.edu/oscar/submitting-jobs/batch)

 5. Build and activate the conda environment: